codinggambit/my_polite_inquiries/index.md

-# This is an Non-Resident Alien based Rant
+# This is just an opinion page.

 I'm glad you are here.
 I plan to talk about issues that have huge concern to me...